kubernetes-retired/contrib/fluentd/event-exporter/README.md

 ```

 Note, that this pod's service account should be authorized to get events, you
 might need to set up ClusterRoleBinding in order to make it possible.
+Complete
+example with the service account and the cluster role binding you can find in
+the `example` directory.